Submissions are currently closed.

 To steal a joke, StoryHack Magazine publishes both kinds of fiction – action and adventure.

 To be more clear, by action I mean that there should be characters actively engaged with an antagonist who represents imminent physical danger.
 Fistfights, car chases, vine swinging (alligators or spikes below), jungle insects, all that.
-But the protagonist must have an active role in it, rather than just having stuff happen at him/her.
+But the protagonist must have an active role in the plot, rather than just having stuff happen at him/her.

 By adventure, I mean the character does awesome things (is proactive) in a exotic (not mundane) situation.
 Heroics often enter in.
 The protagonist can be in a cool time period, a fantasy world, or have a bizarre profession, something about his/her situation should transport me, the reader, out of the mundane world.
 After reading, I should be able to say a main character “had an adventure.”